-This is a cohort program with hybrid and select online courses.
-For hybrid courses, three nights out of each 7.5-week course, class will be held from 4:45 to 8:45 p.m., the same night of the week for the entire program.
+In the off-campus, hybrid cohort program, for three nights out of each 7.5-week course, class will be held from 4:45 to 8:45 p.m., the same night of the week for the entire program at an off-campus site in your area.
 These class meetings will be supplemented by additional online activities which may include assignments, materials, discussion threads, assessments and/or group activities done electronically outside of class.
 You will generally finish one 3-credit course every 7.5 weeks.
 Practicum courses may vary.
-Following this schedule, you will complete the program in approximately 2 years.
+Following this schedule, you will complete the program in approximately 1-2 years.

 Upon completion of this program, students will have earned an M.Ed. with Reading/Literacy Specialization Certification.
 Program completers with two years full time teaching experience will also be eligible for NJ educational services certification as a Reading Specialist.

 |EDC 5203||Reading and Writing in the Content Areas||3|

 |EDC 5204||Articulation, Supervision & Evaluation of Reading Programs||3|

 |EDC 5027||Literacy for Second Language Learners||3|

 |EDC 6201||Assessment and Diagnosis of Reading Problems||3|